aosabook/500lines/data-store/chapter.md

 it also shares that reference with `self._tree`.
 Why?
 Can't `self._tree` completely manage access to the storage by itself?

-The question of which objects 'own' a resource is often an important one in a design, because it gives us hints about what changes might be unsafe.
+The question of which objects "own" a resource is often an important one in a design, because it gives us hints about what changes might be unsafe.
 Let's keep that question in mind as we move on.